Electronic payment processes make some people nervous. They shouldn’t.

 Electronic payment processes not only have a lower risk of fraud, they help identify fraud if it should occur.

-Electronic Payment Processes Myth #4: Electronic payment systems will result in more errors.
+Myth #4: Electronic payment systems will cause payment errors

-With less manual human interaction in the virtual payment process, it’s easy to assume there will be more payment errors made – and that no one will notice them.
+With less manual human interaction in the payment process, it’s easy to assume there will be more payment errors made.
+And that no one will notice them.

 We all know humans make mistakes.

-But, for example, CoreIntegrator Verified AP Data Capture Service combines technology with human review to achieve nearly 100% accuracy on AP invoice data capture.
+But, for example, our Verified AP Data Capture Service combines technology with human review to achieve nearly 100% accuracy on AP invoice data capture.

 And the more manual your AP and payment process, the more chance there is for human error.
 Not just around data entry, approvals and payment scheduling, but in terms of correct communication and adherence to AP and payment best practices.